-

 October Birthstone: Tourmaline FAQs

-How can I tell if a tourmaline is natural or treated?
+How can I tell if my tourmaline is natural?